tasdikrahman/tasdikrahman.me/_posts/2017-05-06-Making-of-trumporate-using-markovipy-generating-sentences-using-markov-chains-part-1.md

 <center><img src="/content/images/2017/05/calvin-smile.jpg"></center>

-[xkcd](https://xkcd.com/) is the only thing that comes close to the comic strips which I freuent to.
+[xkcd](https://xkcd.com/) is the only thing that comes close in comic strips which I visit frequently.

 ## Psst.
 Let me tell you something

 The picture which you saw, titled is "calvin and Markov", is generated using [Markov Chains](https://en.wikipedia.org/wiki/Markov_chain) as explained [here by the author](http://www.joshmillard.com/2015/07/06/calvin-and-markov/).
+So it's not written by a human but generated programmitcally using a corpus.

 ## Markov What?